 I also serve with steamed greens or a simple green salad.

 Sub the parmesan for nutritional yeast and a pinch of sea salt.
+Cook the sweet potato in lard or coconut oil.

 I'd love to hear how you like this recipe.
 Post a comment below and let me know.